-Visitor Center/Museum Picnic Area.
-Accessible picnic sites, restrooms, and parking are available.
-In the Fall of 2012 additional accessible picnic sites were installed at the lakefront.
+Picnic/Day-Use Area: Twenty lakefront picnic sites are available.
 These sites are accessible via a paved trail that has slopes less than 10% with level resting areas.
-Smoe people wtih mobility disabilites may need assistance to reach these sties.
+Some people with mobility disabilities may need assistance to reach these sites.
+Accessible parking is nearby.

-The West Shore Bike Trail has 1 mile of accessible trail located north and south of the entrance road into the park, along highway 89.
+The West Shore Bike Trail has 1.03 mile of accessible trail located north and south of the entrance road into the park, along highway 89.
 The trail is constructed of asphalt.
-Trail accessibility terminates approximately ¼ mile north of the park entrance road and approximately ¾ mile to the south of the park entrance road.
+Trail accessibility terminates approximately 0.25 mile north of the park entrance road and approximately 0.75 mile to the south of the park entrance road.